teijatestaaja/kotlin-self-study/kotlin-learning-diary.md

 - [x] Search, evaluate and listi online learning material related to Kotlin (18.2.2020: 200 minutes)
 - [x] Creating an initial todo list for self-learning (18.2.2020: 20 min)
 - [x] Install IntelliJ IDEA, Android Studio and plugins for Visual Studio Code (19.2.2020: 30 minutes)
-- [x] Create a Hello World Program and run it in different environments (19.2.2020: 30 minutes)
+- [x] Create a Hello World program and run it in different environments (19.2.2020: 30 minutes)
-- [x] Create a file for [programming tasks](programming-tasks.md) and update learning diary (19.2.2020: 60 min)
+- [x] Create a file for [programming tasks](programming-tasks.md) and update learning diary (19.2.2020: 90 min)
 - [ ] Kotlin in a nutshell
 - [ ] Benefits of Kotlin
 - [ ] Java vs Kotlin